-With complicated text and often tricky terminology, this is an area that requires a level of intelligence that is unique to the voiceover genre of medical narration.
+With complicated text and often tricky terminology, this is an area that requires a level of intelligence that is unique to the voice over genre of medical narration.
 Debbie is an expert in the field and also coaches other voiceover talents in this area.
-She knows the workflow process from ideation to completion, she speaks the lingo and has developed long term relationships with many key players in the industry.
+She knows the workflow process from ideation to completion, speaks the lingo, and has developed long-term relationships with many key players in the industry.

 Through script, storyboard, animatic, animation, music, and voiceover, these highly crafted tools help physicians, pharmacists, and regulatory investigators understand disease and drug interactions in the body.
 Scientific studies, clinical trial results, data, and processes can be simplified and explained more clearly to healthcare professionals, patients, investors, and shareholders who need tailor-made information about research goals, products, and health care benefits.
 The tone of the narrations that accompany these varied projects depends on the overall mission of the message– be it cutting edge, inspiring, hopeful, factual– and, just as important, the intended audience.